MG Software.

 Frequently asked questions

-Yes, PostgreSQL supports JSONB - a binary JSON format that can be indexed and queried efficiently.
-For many use cases, this provides comparable flexibility to MongoDB combined with the benefits of a relational database.
+Yes, PostgreSQL supports JSONB, a binary JSON format that can be indexed and queried efficiently via GIN indexes.
+You can store, search, and modify documents using SQL syntax.
+For many use cases, JSONB provides comparable flexibility to MongoDB's native document storage, combined with the benefits of ACID transactions and JOINs with relational tables.
+In our experience at MG Software, JSONB suffices for 90% of cases where teams consider deploying MongoDB.

-MongoDB can be faster for simple document reads and writes, especially with horizontal scaling.
-PostgreSQL performs better with complex queries involving JOINs and aggregations.
-Actual performance depends on your specific workload and indexing strategy.
+MongoDB can be faster for simple document reads and writes, especially with horizontally scaled clusters with data close to the user.
+PostgreSQL performs better with complex queries involving JOINs, aggregations, and window functions.
+For most web applications, the difference is negligible when both databases are properly configured with the right indexes.
+Actual performance depends on your specific query patterns, data model, and indexing strategy.

 MG Software